christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 2.12 The Asii Global Lexicon (Proving their Reach)\
 3: Timeline: The Proto-Indo-European (Aryan) Hegemony\
 4: Key Historical Figures & Their Aliases\
-4.1 The Primordial Patriarch: Ateas the Scythian\
+4.1 The Primordial Patriarch: Ateas the Scythian (c.
+429 BC – 339 BC)\
 4.2 Later Dragon Bloodline Descendants\
 5: The Asii Satrapies: A Comprehensive Directory\
 6: The Dragon Cult\